Recruiters / Leaders / Marketers... Are you nervous of contacting candidates and clients without having their express consent?

 Routine customer service messages do not count as direct marketing – in other words, correspondence with customers to provide information they need about a current contract or past purchase (eg information about service interruptions, delivery arrangements, product safety, changes to terms and conditions, or tariffs).
 General branding, logos or straplines in these messages do not count as marketing.
 However, if the message includes any significant promotional material aimed at getting customers to buy extra products or services or to renew contracts that are coming to an end, that message includes marketing material and the rules apply.

-But Recruiters Don’t Have Consent to Mail Clients and Candidates
+🚫But Recruiters Don’t Have Consent to Mail Clients and Candidates (Or Do They?)

-How about if you want to send a mail / text, without consent?
+How about if you want to send a mail / text / automated campaign, without consent?
 It’s not against the law!

 An unsolicited message is any message that has not been specifically requested.
 So even if the customer has ‘opted in’ to receiving marketing from you, it still counts as unsolicited marketing.
 This does not make all unsolicited marketing unlawful.
 You can still send unsolicited marketing messages – as long as you comply with PECR.